As a successful photographer, I am way out of my comfort zone sharing my music online, but here it is, warts-and-all.

 I have been creating music, like most people, since I was a kid.
 I love music, and I love making music, but without any formal training, I know that I’m still not that good at it.

 Learn more about me under the About section and I’ll try to post updates under the Blog section as time allows.
-For now, here is a playlist of all of the tracks that I’ve been happy enough with to share, in a compilation that I’m calling PHOTOGRAPH, as this represents the reason that most of the tracks came to being, with the exception of my latest track Funky Falcon, which was inspired initially simply by the sound of a new preset in UVI’s Falcon 2, one of my favorite synths.
+For now, here is a playlist of all of the tracks that I’ve been happy enough with to share, in a compilation that I’m calling PHOTOGRAPH.
+My earlier tracks came into being mostly as background music for photo slideshows and videos, but more recently I just get inspired by something and pull tracks together purely for the fun of it.

 I had a guitar as a kid, and I actually sang and played sax in a band in my late-teens, We had a two-hour set and played some local gigs, and I really enjoyed it, but as is often the case, the ego of the guitarist quickly brought the band to its knees, and I left.